Don Kardong: Biography

-Kardong graduated from prestigious college-prep school, Seattle Prep in 1967.
+Kardong graduated from Seattle Prep in 1967.
 He then went on to earn a bachelor's degree in psychology from Stanford University in 1971.
 While at Stanford, Kardong ran primarily the 5000 meters (3.1 miles).
+He finished third at the 1970 NCAA University Division cross country championships.

 In 1974, Kardong earned another bachelor's degree in English and a teaching certificate from the University of Washington in Seattle.
-Afterwards, he taught at Spokane's Loma Vista Elementary from 1974-1977.
+That same year, Kardong finished third in the 5000 meter race at the USA Outdoor Track and Field Championships with a time of 13:35.6.
+Afterwards, he taught at Spokane's Loma Vista Elementary from 1974 to 1977.

 In 1976, the 6' 3" Kardong finished 3rd in the United States Olympic Trials held in Eugene, Oregon with a time of 2:13:54.
-That summer, in Montreal, Kardong finished a close fourth in the men's marathon at the 1976 Summer Olympics, just three seconds behind the bronze medal winner.
+That summer, in Montreal, Kardong finished a close fourth in the men's marathon at the 1976 Summer Olympics with a time of 2:11:15, just three seconds behind the bronze medal winner.
 In 1998, controversy arose concerning steroid use by East German athletes at the 1976 Summer Olympics, including Gold medalist Waldemar Cierpinski.
 If medals were re-assigned only to drug-free athletes, American Frank Shorter would take the Gold; followed by silver medalist Karel Lismont of Belgian and bronze medalist Don Kardong for Team USA.

 From 1977 to 1986, Kardong owned and operated a retail running store in Spokane; he founded the Lilac Bloomsday Run (12 km) in 1977.

 As a journalist and author, Kardong was a contributing editor for Running magazine from 1980 to 1983, and a contributing editor (1983–1985) and senior writer (1985–1987) for The Runner magazine.
 Since 1987, Kardong has been a contributing writer for Runner's World magazine.

 Kardong was president of the Road Runners Club of America from 1996 to 2000.
-He served as executive director of the Children’s Museum of Spokane from 2002 to 2004, and as race director of the Bloomsday run since then.
+He served as executive director of the Children's Museum of Spokane from 2002 to 2004, and as race director of the Bloomsday run since then.
 Kardong started the Bloomsday race in Spokane - the community and a The Spokesman-Review newspaper article prompted the start of the race.

 Spokane's Don Kardong Bridge was renamed for him.